Construction trailer, Union parking lot

 When: The year-long series runs from September through May.

 Requirements: Participants will go on one multi-day OLDS trip each semester (backpacking trip in the fall with a LNT Trainer Certification, and a winter backcountry trip in the spring semester).
 In the fall semester, participants perform two trip "observations" of OP trips and participate in monthly OLDS meetings.
-In the spring semester, participants will perform two trip "assists" and take a two-credit upper division ENR course which includes a 5-7 day small-group spring break expedition.
+In the spring semester, participants will perform two trip "assists" and take a two-credit ENR 2800 course, Introduction to Outdoor Leadership, which includes a 5-7 day small-group spring break expedition.
 Applicants must be able to commit to all program components, including the academic course and the spring break expedition.

-The following schedule for the fall semester provides most information applicants should need to decide if they can commit to the entire program.
+The following calendar provides most information applicants should need to decide if they can commit to the entire program.

 Cost: The series is FREE for those accepted; discounts are available to cover the costs of additional medical training and certifications (the cost of tuition for the ENR course and required book is not covered).